 From this accommodation, you have straight access to the river.
 It takes around 5 min to get to Rio Dulce and 40 min to get to Livingston.

-There are an on-site restaurant and common areas.
+There’s an on-site restaurant and common areas.

 You can either get a dorm bed or a private room in this lodge.